IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2017_Volume1.md

 ### <a id="griddatehandling"></a> Date Handling

-When enabled for the igGrid, the option [`enableUTCDates`](%%jQueryApiUrl%%/ui.iggrid#options:enableUTCDates) cares only about the dates serialization.
+When enabled for the igGrid, the option [`enableUTCDates`](%%jQueryApiUrl%%/ui.iggrid#options:enableUTCDates) affects only the dates serialization.
 Enables/Disables serializing client date as [UTC ISO 8061](https://en.wikipedia.org/wiki/ISO_8601#UTC) string instead of using the local time and zone values.

 In order to handle the displaying of the dates, there is an option in the date columns' definition - [`dateDisplayType`](%%jQueryApiUrl%%/ui.iggrid#options:columns.dateDisplayType).
 As a date value is received from the server it goes through a formatter function to display the date.
 If [`dateDisplayType`](%%jQueryApiUrl%%/ui.iggrid#options:columns.dateDisplayType) is set to "local", the final result for the specified column returns date values via the standard date object methods (getFullYear(), getMonth(), getDate(),getHours() etc.) and if set to "utc" UTC equivalents ( getUTCFullYear(), getUTCMonth(), getUTCDate(), getUTCHours() etc.) are used.